-When we review the new auditor reporting, our focus will be on:
+In our review of the new auditor reporting, we focus on:

-- the process the audit firms followed to determine key audit matters - the quality of information in the audit report - whether the audit work establishing key audit matters is appropriate.
+- the process followed by the audit firms to determine key audit matters - the quality of information in the audit report - whether the audit work establishing key audit matters is appropriate.

-We will work with audit firms to help them provide clearer and better audit reports that give investors and other users of financial statements the most relevant information.
+We will help audit firms to provide clearer and better audit reports that give investors and other users of financial statements the most relevant information.